|

 SDE

-ASP - Application
+ASP -

-Service Provider, a type of Client-Server installation where a
+Application Service Provider, a type of Client-Server installation where a

-business hosts computer-based services for customers to access
+business hosts computer-based services for customers to access across a

 Client-Server,